aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-sheet-scraper.md

 # Sorting

-Once we have a compleat list of all of the shirts we need to sort them.
+Once we have a complete list of all of the shirts we, need to sort them.

 ```python
 def sort_sheet(shirts):